Friendly-Neighborhood/FullstackAssignment/README.md

 - [Docker](https://www.docker.com/products/docker-desktop/): Platform for developing, shipping, and running applications.

 ### Step-by-step guide to run the server
-1. Download code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
+1. Download source code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
 2. Extract **golang_api** project folder on you computer (anywhere you like)
 3. Launch Docker Desktop
 4. Open **golang_api** folder in the terminal